MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-no-column.md

 #### Root cause

-When field level security is set to invisible, Sales Copilot cannot reference that field as expected in configuration.
+When field level security is set to invisible, Sales Copilot can't reference that field as expected in configuration.

 #### Resolution 1: Fix field level security in Salesforce CRM